Olumiant 2 mg Film-Coated Tablets

 4.9 Overdose

-Single doses up to 40 mg and multiple doses of up to 20 mg daily for 10 days have been administered in clinical trials without dose-limiting toxicity.
+Single doses up to 40 mg and multiple doses of up to 20 mg daily for 10 days have been administered to adult patients in clinical trials without dose-limiting toxicity.
 No specific toxicities were identified.
 Pharmacokinetic data of a single dose of 40 mg in healthy volunteers indicate that more than 90 % of the administered dose is expected to be eliminated within 24 hours.
 In case of an overdose, it is recommended that the patient be monitored for signs and symptoms of adverse reactions.
 Patients who develop adverse reactions should receive appropriate treatment.

 5. Pharmacological properties